wepay/waltz/README.md

 # Waltz

 Waltz is a distributed/replicated write ahead log for transactions.
-For more information, see the [Waltz](https://confluence.corp.wepay-inc.com/display/DI/Waltz) wiki.

 ## Building